ohritz/OmniaFx-Demos/README.md

 But trusting the certificates only works on windows, but work is underway to support crossplatform.

-run `npm run setup:cert` in a administrator powershell session or `sudo npm run setup:cert` on other platforms.
+run `npm run setup:trustcert` to generate and trust a localhost dev certificate.

+`setup:untrustcert` will remove it.

-On windows you will get a popup to accept the addition of the certificate.
+On windows and mac you will get a popup to accept the addition of the certificate.